aidenwaring/CA_T2A1_Workbook/README.md

 ## Q7

-Discuss common methods of protecting information and data and how you would apply them to the project.[100-200]
+Discuss common methods of protecting information and data and how you would apply them to the project.

 **Answer:**